CAREERS EDUCATION INFORMATION ADVICE AND GUIDANCE POLICY AND PROVISION

 PARENTS / CARERS

-The schools strive to provide parents and carers the best possible support when they are helping their children to understand their post-16 options and welcomes any questions or feedback you wish to provide us to help us improve the careers service provision, opportunities to feedback are provided in the Federation’s parent survey.
+Our schools strive to provide parents and carers the best possible support when they are helping their children to understand their post-16 options and welcomes any questions or feedback you wish to provide us to help us improve the careers service provision, opportunities to feedback are provided in our parent survey.

 However, specific questions can also be addressed to Mike Solomon directly: [email protected]